 What is the law in relation to Apprehended Violence Orders?

 For the court to make an Apprehended Violence Order against you, the Applicant must establish on the balance of probabilities:

 - They, or the protected person fears that the Defendant will be violent towards them, harass them or intimidate or stalk them (this is a subjective test, which means that it is based on what the protected person actually feels); and

 - The protected person’s fear is based on reasonable grounds (this is an objective test, which means it is based on whether the court believes that a person in the protected person’s situation would feel the same as the protected person).

-The fear is at the time the Apprehended Violence Order is actually being sought.
+The protected person’s fear is at the time the Apprehended Violence Order is actually being sought.

 What happens if I breach an AVO?

 If you are found guilty you may be subject to considerable penalties including a criminal record.
 The maximum penalty for breaching an Apprehended Violence Order is a fine of $5500.00 and/or two years imprisonment.
-These penalties are typically reserved for the worst offenders and our criminal lawyers have a proven track record of having no conviction recorded where our clients plead guilty.
+These penalties are typically reserved for the worst offenders.

 You can read about all the sentencing options that a court has, including having no conviction recorded.